pablo-var/learn-english-words-from-srt/README.md

-Function that convert a srt file to an csv with the words order by occurrences.
-Only words with more than 1 occurrence.
+Function that creates a csv with the words order by occurrences from a srt file.
+Only words with more than 1 occurrence Non-stops words not included.
+Only English.

 Run it like this:

-python srt_to_txt.py file_name.srt csv_name.csv
+python srt_to_csv.py file_name.srt csv_name.csv

 Dependencies:
 - itertools